 Image sourced from The Fifth Estate

-Coming in at first place, according to QS Top Universities Rankings, for Accounting and Finance is none other than the University of Melbourne!
+Coming in at second place, according to QS Top Universities Rankings, for Accounting and Finance is none other than the University of Melbourne!

 The University of Melbourne was founded in 1853, making it Australia’s second oldest university and the oldest university in Victoria.